 Determining which parent should receive physical custody of the children is one of the most hard-fought and emotional aspects of any court proceeding.
-Our Fredericksburg child custody attorney understands this and provides compassionate and supportive guidance to clients throughout the divorce process.
+Our Fredericksburg family law attorney understands this and provides compassionate and supportive guidance to clients throughout the divorce process.
 A. Lewis Lowery, Jr., Attorney at Law, PLC provides personalized and responsive service—whether you need an in-person office visit or have questions or concerns that you want to be answered on nights and weekends, we are available to assist you.

 We are determined to find custody solutions that protect clients’ parental rights and the best interests of their children!
 Call (540) 999-1886 to schedule a consultation.

 Whether clients are attempting to negotiate child custody rights through a property settlement agreement or allowing the court to make the determination, it is important to understand the various types of custody.
 They are as follows.

 The best approach is for the parties to attempt to work out a property settlement agreement that also deals with the issue of child custody.
 Hiring an attorney with experience in these kinds of negotiations can go a long way toward ensuring that the child’s best interests are met and both parents are satisfied with the arrangements.